 Confederate Retreat from Gettysburg

-Following the Union victory at the Battle of Gettysburg (July 1 – 4, 1863), Confederate General Robert E. Lee decided to end his second invasion of the North.
+Following the Union victory at the Battle of Gettysburg (July 1–4, 1863), Confederate General Robert E. Lee ended his second invasion of the North.
 At roughly 5:00 p.m. on July 4, Brigadier General John D. Imboden led a long train of Confederate wounded and supplies toward the Potomac River crossings at Williamsport and Falling Waters, about 50 miles to the southwest.
-Lee ordered the remainder of the army to follow using a different route the next day.
+Lee ordered the rest of the army to follow using a different route the next day.

 Potomac River Impassable